The Happenings on Shaw Hill

 * * *

-The tests are finished in Oxford.
+The tests are finished in London.
 I’m on a plane now over the Atlantic on my way back to the United States.
 I have not had anymore nightmares.
-Dr. Scotts is coming back with me.
+Dr. Scotts is sitting next to me.
 I have a bad feeling about our return to America.
-It is like a dark cloud has descended upon my house, and the neighbor’s, and I am not sure it will ever lift.
+It is like a dark cloud has descended upon my house, and my neighbor’s house, and I am not sure it will ever lift.

-I believe that most of this is due to our neighbors – they flew in and it has been chaos since they arrived.
+I believe that most of this is due to our neighbor.
+Since he arrived there has been chaos.
 People missing.
-People walking on my lawn late at night.
+People are walking on my lawn late at night.
 And this, a trip to London, for tests that are unknown to me.
 What were they looking for?
 What were they testing for?
 I asked Dr. Scotts when he picked me up at the hospital, but he is a man of few words.

 “Everything is okay,” he said in his British lilt.
 He carries a brief case and wears a small top hat like someone in a 1970’s movie playing the part of the British detective.
 I don’t know what is next.
 I feel fine now, the mark on my neck is gone.
 This morning Megan FaceTimed me and asked me to put the phone’s camera behind my head.
+She wanted me to take a picture.
 I stood in the mirror and reached my arm around.
-The red marks were almost completely gone.
-She kept calling them bite marks.
-Dr. Scotts is sitting next to me reading a hardcover book – he says it is a scientific journal for his work and he does not seem to want me to see.
+The red marks are completely gone.
+She calls them bite marks.
+Dr. Scotts is sitting next to me reading a hardcover book – he says it is a scientific journal for his work – but he does not want me to read it.
+He carefully covers the page with his hand or adjusts the angle of the book whenever I try to look.
 He jots down notes, but seems to flip the pages quickly when he sees me looking.
 This concerns me, but what should I do?
-Megan and are clueless as to what he is going to do.
-And what he has done already.
+Megan and I are clueless as to what he is going to do.
+And what he has already done.
 Megan even suggested that I contact an attorney.
 “After all,” she said, “you were abducted.”
 But I am not going to do that.
 It is water under the bridge as far as I am concerned.
-Besides I feel better and Dr. Scotts says he has a plan.
+Besides, I feel better, and Dr. Scotts has a plan.

 I will ask him for more details before we land.
 But, at this point, all he has asked is that when we land he would like to go visit the neighbor.